Gymnastics: Parkour

+Para-gymnastics

+Para-gymnastics, gymnastics for disabled athletes with para-athletics classifications, was recognized as a new FIG discipline in October 2024.
+As an FIG discipline, it currently only covers artistic gymnastics.

 Other disciplines

 The following disciplines are not currently recognized by the Fédération Internationale de Gymnastique.

 Aesthetic group gymnastics

 Aesthetic Group Gymnastics (AGG) was developed from the Finnish "naisvoimistelu".
-It differs from Rhythmic Gymnastics in that body movement is large and continuous and teams are larger.
-Athletes do not use apparatus in international AGG competitions compared to Rhythmic Gymnastics where ball, ribbon, hoop and clubs are used on the floor area.
+It differs from rhythmic gymnastics in that body movement is large and continuous and teams are larger, and athletes do not use apparatus in international AGG competitions.
 The sport requires physical qualities such as flexibility, balance, speed, strength, coordination and sense of rhythm where movements of the body are emphasized through the flow, expression and aesthetic appeal.
 A good performance is characterized by uniformity and simultaneity.
 The competition program consists of versatile and varied body movements, such as body waves, swings, balances, pivots, jumps and leaps, dance steps, and lifts.
 The International Federation of Aesthetic Group Gymnastics (IFAGG) was established in 2003.
 The first Aesthetic Group Gymnastics World Championships was held in 2000.